JoshuaKGoldberg/JoshuaKGoldberg/README.md

 	</tbody>
 </table>
 <!-- spell-checker: enable -->

+Now, all my sponsorships are directly forwarded as monthly funds to [Flint](https://flint.fyi).

 > 💚 Motivated to support my work, or just want your image here?
 > See my [GitHub Sponsors profile](https://github.com/sponsors/JoshuaKGoldberg).